fishinwind/workshop/content/Classes/class-1.rst

 Class Overview
 ==============
-Each class is 90 minutes.
-We intend to spend the first 30 min going through exercises that demonstrate how specific tools are useful in bioinformatics.
+Each class is 2 hours.
+We intend to spend the first 60 min going through exercises that demonstrate how specific tools are useful in bioinformatics.
 During the remaining hour, we expect you to work through exercises, asking for help when you get stuck.

-We will record the first 30 minutes using Panopto Screen Capture, and these recordings will be available in Canvas.
+We will record the first 60 minutes using Panopto Screen Capture, and these recordings will be available in Canvas.
 We have found that simply watching someone work in a terminal (move around, open up text editors, write and execute simple programs) can be a very effective way to get